muratk5n/thirdwave/en/README.md

 ---

-No "sodium cooled fast [nuclear] reactors" are no cure - bro.
+No "sodium cooled fast reactors" are no cure - bro.
 They have a leakage problem, which by an expert was deemed "almost impossible to prevent".

 ---